 The outdoor projects form an important and unique component of the curriculum.
-The objectives of these courses are to provide students with a sequence of inclusive learning experiences related to outdoor activity, which emphasizes skill-development, awareness of the environment, and collaborative leadership in an outdoor setting.
+The objectives of these courses are to provide students with a sequence of inclusive learning experiences related to outdoor activity, which emphasizes skill-development, environmental health and sustainability, history of the land and collaborative leadership in an outdoor setting.
 Students must complete three courses in total; the first two courses are mandatory, and the third must be chosen from three options.
 The required courses taken in Year I and II provide a sequential learning experience designed to prepare students for the optional courses taken in the upper years.
 The basis of learning in these courses follows that of experiential education.

 In this regard, students are directly involved in practical activities lead by experienced instructors.
 The expectation is that students will acquire fundamental skills related to the outdoors which will enable competency in all instructional activities which form the outdoor projects’ curricula.
 In addition, students will develop independence in many other skills which enhance participation in the natural environment, and life skills which relate to equitable leadership, inclusive team work, ethical problem solving and environmental sustainability.

-The Five Outdoor Projects Offered to the Students in the BKin Programs Include:
+The Five Outdoor Projects Offered to the Students in the BKin Program Include:

 - Year I ODP100H1 Introduction to Outdoor Physical Activity and the Environment

 - Year II ODP200H1 Advanced Outdoor Education